 - 1. Payment in full upon receipt of a statement or upon registration by cash, money order, check, credit card (Visa or Master Card), or other electronic banking means. - 2.
 Payment plans arranged with the Student Accounts Office.
 The general policy is monthly payments during the semester for the remaining tuition and fees, with all charges paid by the end of the term. - 3.
-Payment through federal, state, and/or institutional financial aid programs.1 - 4.
-Payment through employer reimbursement.2
+Payment through federal, state, and/or institutional financial aid programs.2 - 4.
+Payment through employer reimbursement.3 - 5.
+Payment through outside sources.